2024 Meath Intermediate Football Championship

 The 2024 Meath Intermediate Football Championship was the 98th edition of the Meath GAA's premier club Gaelic football tournament for Intermediate graded teams in County Meath, Ireland.
 The tournament consisted of 16 teams and started with a group stage before progressing to a knock out stage.
 The winner will represent Meath in the Leinster Intermediate Club Football Championship.

 Rathkenny were the 2023 Meath Intermediate Football Champions after they defeated Duleek in the final.
-As a result, after having being relegated in the 2019 season, they will compete in the 2024 Meath Senior Football Championship.
+As a result, after having been relegated in the 2019 season, they will compete in the 2024 Meath Senior Football Championship.

-Moynalvey were relegated from the Senior Football Championship in 2023 after a 12 year spell within it.
+Moynalvey were relegated from the Senior Football Championship in 2023 after a 12-year spell within it.
 Kilbride were promoted to the I.F.C. after beating Clann na nGael in the 2023 Meath Junior Football Championship final.
 Dunderry were relegated to the 2024 Meath Junior Football Championship.

 The draw for the group stages of the championship took place on 20 March 2024 with the games commencing on 9 August 2024.

-On 19 October 2024, Meath Hill won their first ever Intermediate Football Championship by Navan O'Mahonys 0-16 to 0-14 in the final after extra time.
+On 19 October 2024, Meath Hill won their first ever Intermediate Football Championship by Navan O'Mahonys 0–16 to 0–14 in the final after extra time.

 Nobber were relegated to the Meath Junior Football Championship after losing to Blackhall Gaels in the relegation play-off final.
 It will be the first time since 2002 that Nobber will play in the Junior Championship.